0x30c4/FastOCR/scripts/setup-env/README.md

         - ${HOST_BIND_PORT_API}:${CONTAINER_BIND_PORT_API}
 ...
 ```

-And now if we run this command
+And now if we run this command to create the env files
 ```bash

   Script Name                  The targeted directory where you want you keep the all the dynamically